What is a Social Security Request for Reconsideration?

 Sometimes a person’s claim is denied because Social Security says the disability won’t last for twelve months.
 In that case, a reconsideration claiming that disability will continue for twelve months can result in an approval simply because, by the time the reconsideration is processed, twelve months will have passed and current medical information will show that disability continues.

 At other times, how DDS arrived at their decision is not as clear.
 You have the right to obtain a copy of, and review, your claim file, including the determination memos.
 Social Security can, however, at its discretion, decline to release your medical records and doctor’s reports, including any consultative examination reports, directly to you.
 They will, however, release them to an attorney who represents you or, in some cases, to your physician.
 It could be helpful to have a lawyer who is experienced with Social Security Disability review your claim file to determine what is needed to win the appeal.
-See our article “How Can a Social Security Disability Lawyer Help Me Get Social Security Benefits?” for more information on how an attorney can help your case.
+See our articles on the appeals process:

 Sixty-day Deadline to Appeal